cutecatfann/angr-Single-Execution/README.md

     int mainval = func1(5);
 }
 ```
+This same result happened with all other test files ran.
+While all test files symbolically executed, the memory spaces were wiped using this code.
+Vanilla angr did not wipe the memory areas.

+The GNU CoreUtils files that this code was tested on had the same results.
+While they did compile and symbolically execute, they did not return any intialized values.
+As such, it appears that `angr` is unable to support this style of symbolic execution.

 ### Challenges:
 Symbolic Memory Handling: The transition from concrete values to symbolic values has always been a major pain point in symbolic execution, as indicated by the logs which suggest that when a type is converted to symbolic, angr erases the memory at those locations.
 This is particularly true when working at a granularity like single functions where there's a frequent switch between symbolic and concrete execution.